MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/intercompany-allocate-costs.md

 ---
 title: Allocate Costs to Intercompany Partners| Microsoft Docs
-description: Learn how VAT settings for customers and suppliers control whether, and how, VAT is calculated.
+description: Learn how VAT settings for customers and vendors control whether, and how, VAT is calculated.
 author: brentholtorf
 ms.topic: conceptual
 ms.devlang: na